Makar8000/LimitBreakStats/README.md

 This code is a modified version of the targetbars overlays written by [quisquous](https://github.com/quisquous).
 You can find the original code on the official [OverlayPlugin](https://github.com/ngld/OverlayPlugin) repo.

-English is the only language option available as I do not have the will to maintain multi-language functionality - sorry!
+English is the only language option available as I do not have the will to maintain multi-language support - sorry!

 ### Installation